open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

     configuredSchemaVersion: v2
 ```

-You also can display component versions in any OCM repository with this command:
+Display the component versions of any OCM repository with this command:

 ```shell
 $ ocm get cv ghcr.io/mandelsoft/cnudie//github.com/mandelsoft/ocmhelmdemo